x87/version_info_rs/README.md

 Returns a file version composed of four numbers if the given file has the version information.

+Returns `None` if the file does not have the version information or if the version information is invalid.

 ## Usage

 Add `version_info` as a dependency in your `Cargo.toml`: